square/Listable/README.md

 ## Demo Project

-There is a Demo project that contains examples of various types of screens and use cases.
+There is a demo project that contains examples of various types of screens and use cases.
 We use [Mise](https://mise.jdx.dev/) and [Tuist](https://tuist.io/) to generate a project for local development.

+**Key Configuration Files:**
+- **`Package.swift`** - Swift Package Manager manifest defining dependencies and library targets
+- **`Development/Project.swift`** - Tuist project definition specifying targets, dependencies, and build settings for the development app
+- **`Development/Workspace.swift`** - Tuist workspace definition organizing multiple projects and schemes
+- **`.mise.toml`** - Mise configuration file pinning tool versions (Tuist, SwiftFormat, etc.) for consistent development environment

 Follow the steps below for the recommended setup for zsh.

 ```
+# install mise
+brew install mise
+# add mise activation line to your zshrc
+echo 'eval "$(mise activate zsh)"' >> ~/.zshrc
 # load mise into your shell
 source ~/.zshrc
 # tell mise to trust Listable's config file